Rancho Santa Margarita lake and mountain community in South Orange County foothills

 The Big Picture

-RSM sits inland in South OC, roughly 10 miles inland from the coast and south of Irvine.
-Freeway access is via Oso Parkway to I-5 or CA-73.
+RSM sits inland in South OC, roughly 10 miles inland from the coast and southeast of Irvine.
+Freeway access is via Oso Parkway to I-5 or CA-241.
 The topography is rolling grassland and oak canyons, nearly all of it developed into residential neighborhoods, commercial strips, and planned recreation.
 The RSM Lake is artificial and engineered.
 The city incorporated in 2000.
 Master planning extends to everything: street widths, setbacks, commercial zoning, and architectural standards are uniformly applied.
 It is as controlled an environment as any city in OC.

 Lifestyle